ABA for High-Functioning Autism

 Those prone to exhibiting challenging or severe problem behaviors, such as aggression, self-injury, or disruptive behaviors, often benefit from Practical Functional Assessment (PFA) and Skill-Based Treatment (SBT), both ABA tools in the therapist’s toolkit.

-In this article, we’ll discuss what PFA is and the process of administering it; what SBT is and how it is implemented; the benefits of using PFA and SBT
+In this article, we’ll discuss what PFA is and the process of administering it; what SBT is and how it is implemented; and the benefits of using PFA and SBT.

 little child smiling with their hands on their face